Universal Infant Hearing Screenings Provide Early Detection and Treatment

 Hearing Screenings Tailored Just for Babies

 Hearing screening can be performed within a few hours after birth without discomfort to the baby.
 Infants born at the Telfair BirthPlace have their hearing screened as part of their routine evaluation.
-The testing is performed using automated auditory brainstem response (AABR) technology where thousands of soft clicking sounds are presented to each ear through small earphones.
-Sensors on the baby's head monitor brainwaves to determine if responses to sound are present.
+The testing is performed using automated auditory brainstem response (AABR) technology where soft clicking sounds are presented to each ear through small earphones.
+Sensors on the baby's head record if there is a response from the hearing nerve.

 If the baby passes the hearing screen, there is 99% confidence that hearing is adequate for speech and language development.
 If a baby does not pass the hearing screening, further testing is required.
 This does not necessarily mean there is permanent hearing loss.
 A second hearing screening after discharge from the hospital is recommended for those who do not pass the first test.
 However, hearing loss can occur after birth due to various factors such as family history and childhood accidents/illnesses, therefore periodic screening is recommended.

 Keep Track of Your Child's Development with the Speech/Hearing Checklist